As telecom and technology markets are continually disrupted, our approach to their specific market research challenges needs to evolve with them.

 Choosing between conjoint research models

-You may not be a conjoint research expert (we just happen to be), but we can tell you that conjoint analysis is currently the go-to methodology when it comes to these types of complex research projects.
+You may not be a conjoint research expert (we just happen to be), but we can tell you that conjoint analysis is currently the go-to methodology when it comes to these types of complex pricing and portfolio optimization research projects.
 There are two well-known models for conjoint analysis:

 - Choice-based conjoint (CBC), where we offer respondents a set list of products, regardless of what kind of user they are or how they respond, in order to reveal their preferences.